alma-frankenstein/heavy_heroku/README.md

 Create a migration repository for a database: ```flask db init```

+Add a subdirectory in the 'static' folder called 'avatars' (this folder is in .gitignore).

 Still with the virtual environment activated, run ```flask run```, then open the browser window indicated (this will probably be http://127.0.0.1:5000/).
 You should see the welcome page.